mcneel/developer.rhino3d.com/_guide_topics/rhinodevdocs/how_this_site_works.md

 ## Markdown & Kramdown
 {: .toc-header }

-A [Rhino Developer Docs Style]({{ site.baseurl }}/guides/rhinodevdocs/style_guide/) guide - with organizational and content conventions is currently under-construction.
+Use the [Rhino Developer Docs Style]({{ site.baseurl }}/guides/rhinodevdocs/style_guide/) guide as a reference when writing content for this site.

 Nearly all content on this site uses [Markdown](http://daringfireball.net/projects/markdown/basics) as the base format.
 We are using the [Kramdown](http://kramdown.gettalong.org/quickref.html) markdown parser, which is the default parser with Jekyll.
 A complete guide to Markdown and Kramdown is beyond the scope of this guide.
 For markdown syntax, refer to the [Kramdown Quick Reference](http://kramdown.gettalong.org/quickref.html) or use other files on this site as examples.

 ## Types of content